 Two Lives of Saint Brigid

-The stories of Brigid's life and deeds survive in several early sources, but the most important are two Latin lives written a century or more after her death.
+The stories of Brigid’s life and deeds survive in several early sources, but the most important are two Latin Lives written a century or more after her death.
 The first was composed by a churchman named Cogitosus and tells of her many miracles of healing and helping the poor.
-The second source, known as the Vita Prima, continues the tradition with more tales of marvelous deeds and journeys throughout the island.
-Both Latin sources are a treasure house of information not just about the legends of Brigid but also daily life, the role of women, and the spread of Christianity in Ireland.
+The second source, known as the Vita Prima, continues the tradition with more tales of marvellous deeds and journeys throughout the island.
+Both Latin sources are a treasure house of information not just about the legends of Brigid but also about daily life, the role of women, and the spread of Christianity in Ireland.

 Philip Freeman received his PhD in Classics and Celtic Languages from Harvard University in 1994.
 He has written extensively on Christianity in early medieval Ireland, as well as the Roman world in late antiquity.
-He currently serves as Fletcher Jones Professor of Humanities at Pepperdine University in California.
+He currently serves as Fletcher Jones Professor of Humanities at Pepperdine University in California